 Study population

-Ekpoma Slaughter Slab accommodates cattle reared in the study area and those brought alive for sale from the Northern parts of Nigeria which were transported by road and sometimes allowed to graze from one neighboring town to another.
+Ekpoma Slaughter Slab accommodates cattle presented for slaughter reared in the study area and those brought alive for sale from the Northern parts of Nigeria, which were transported by road and sometimes allowed to graze from one neighboring town to another.
 These cattle are the White Fulani breed.
 About ten cattle are slaughtered daily.
-A total of 136 adult cattle comprising 120 males and 16 females were examined at ante-mortem and post-mortem inspection.
+A total of 136 adult cattle comprising 120 males and 16 females were examined at ante-mortem and postmortem inspection.

-The sexes of the cattle were noted at ante-mortem examination, assessed by the presence of mammary gland in the females and testicle in the males which were either castrated or uncastrated.
+The sexes of the cattle were noted at ante mortem examination, assessed by the presence of mammary gland in the females and testicles in the males which were either castrated or intact.

 Collection of faecal samples

 The slaughter slab was visited for sample collection every workday (Monday to Friday) in the month of September, 2024.
 The cattle were slaughtered between 6:00 am and 9:00 am.
-The faecal samples were taken either during ante-mortem examination or from the rectum after slaughter and placed on a properly labeled specimen bottle using day and number format e.g. D1/01.
-The samples obtained were placed in a cold box and immediately taken to the Laboratory of the Department of Zoology, Faculty of Life Sciences, Ambrose Alli University, Ekpoma, Edo State, Nigeria for further analysis.
+The faecal samples were taken either during ante mortem examination or from the rectum after slaughter, and placed in a properly labeled specimen bottle using day and number format e.g. D1/01.
+The samples obtained were placed in a cold box and immediately taken to the Laboratory of the Department of Zoology, Faculty of Life Sciences, Ambrose Alli University, Ekpoma, Edo State, Nigeria, for further analysis.

-Parasitological analysis of faecal specimen.
+Parasitological examination of faecal specimen.

-Microscopic faecal examination for the detection of eggs in faeces was done by the sedimentation technique (Qualitative method) as described by Lynda et al (2025).
+Microscopic faecal examination for the detection of eggs in faeces was done by the sedimentation technique as described by Lynda et al, (2025).
 Using a digital weighing balance, approximately 3 g of faeces was weighed into a labeled container.
-A total of 40 ml distilled water was measured and poured into the labeled 100 ml measuring cylinder.
-The faecal sample and water were mixed thoroughly using a spatula, and the suspension was filtered with a double layer of cheesecloth into another container.
-The filtered material was poured into a test tube and allowed to sediment for 5 minutes.
-The supernatant (liquid) was carefully removed with a pipette, and the sediment was re-suspended in 5ml of water.
-This was allowed to stand for 5 minutes, the supernatant was discarded carefully and the sediment was stained by adding a drop of Methylene blue.
-The dye stained the faecal particles a deep blue or green, leaving the trematode egg unstained.
+A total of 40 mL distilled water was measured and poured into the labeled 100 ml measuring cylinder.
+The faecal sample and water were mixed thoroughly using a spatula, and the suspension was filtered with a double layer of gauze or cheesecloth? into another container.
+The filtered material was poured into a test tube and allowed to sediment for 5 minutes 5.
+The supernatant (liquid) was carefully removed with a pipette, and the sediment was re-suspended in 5mL of water.
+This was allowed to stand for 5 minutes, the supernatant was discarded carefully and the sediment was stained by adding a drop of Methylene blue 5 minutes is short of this process.
+The dye stained the faecal particles a deep blue or green Methythene blue cannot stain green, leaving the trematode egg unstained.
 Using a pipette, a drop of the stained sediment was transferred to a microscopic slide and covered with a cover slip.
 The sample was examined under a microscope at X10 magnification for focus and X40 magnification for clarity of egg morphology.
-Identification of egg of Fasciola was based on the size and color of the eggs, under methylene blue stain, egg of Fasciola becomes golden colored which differentiate from eggs of Paramphistomum that remains colourless (CDC, 2018).
+Identification of egg of Fasciola spp.was based on the size and color of the eggs, under methylene blue stain, egg of Fasciola becomes golden colored which differentiate from eggs of Paramphistomum that remains colourless (CDC, 2018).

 Statistics

 The prevalence was calculated by simple percentages.
-The prevalence of infection between sexes of cattle were determined using chi- square test.
+Give the formula of Prevalence.
+Explain and give formula for “severity index” The prevalence of infection between sexes of cattle were determined using chi- square (symbol of chi-square) test.
+No mention of this test and its significance in the “Results” at all.
 The 95% confidence was used to establish significance (P>0.05).

 RESULTS